laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+    The device works when it is given photos with clear lighting and a neutral and plain background.
+Since
-1. When does it fail?
+3. When does it fail?
-1. When it fails, why does it fail?
+4. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+5. Based on the behavior you have seen, what other scenarios could cause problems?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?